rapid7/r7insight_node/README.md

 Allows you to send logs to the [Insight Platform](https://www.rapid7.com/products/) (or Logentries) account from Node.js.

-There’s a seperate client intended for use in the browser, called [le_js](https://www.npmjs.com/package/le_js), which uses http and is optimized for browser-specific logging needs.
+There’s a separate client intended for use in the browser, called [le_js](https://www.npmjs.com/package/le_js), which uses http and is optimized for browser-specific logging needs.